Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Multigraph Topology

 \subsection{Multigraph Construction}

-Algorithm~\ref{alg:strongly_weakly_edges} describes our methods to generate the multigraph $\mathcal{G}_m$ with multiple edges between silos.
+\SetKwInput{KwInput}{Input} \SetKwInput{KwOutput}{Output} Algorithm~\ref{alg:strongly_weakly_edges} describes our methods to generate the multigraph $\mathcal{G}_m$ with multiple edges between silos.
 The algorithm takes the overlay $\mathcal{G}_o$ as input.
-As in~\cite{marfoq2020throughput}, we use the Christofides algorithm~\cite{monnot2003approximation} to obtain the overlay.

-In Algorithm~\ref{alg:strongly_weakly_edges}, we focus on establishing multiple edges that indicate different statuses (strongly-connected or weakly-connected).
-To identify the total edges between a silo pair, we divide the delay $d(i,j)$ by the smallest delay $d_{\min}$ over all silo pairs, and compare it with the maximum number of edges parameter $t$ ($t=5$ in our experiments).
-We assume that the silo pairs with longer delay will have more weakly-connected edges, hence potentially becoming the isolated nodes.
+Similar to~\cite{marfoq2020throughput}, we use the Christofides algorithm~\cite{monnot2003approximation} to obtain the overlay.
+In Algorithm~\ref{alg:strongly_weakly_edges}, we establish multiple edges that indicate different statuses (strongly-connected or weakly-connected).
+To identify the total edges between a silo pair, we divide the delay $d(i,j)$ by the smallest delay $d_{\min}$ overall silo pairs, and compare it with the maximum number of edges parameter $t$ ($t=5$ in our experiments). \textit{We assume that the silo pairs with longer delay will have more weakly-connected edges, hence potentially becoming isolated nodes}.
 Overall, we aim to increase the number of weakly-connected edges, which generate more isolated nodes to speed up the training process.
 Note that, from Algorithm~\ref{alg:strongly_weakly_edges}, each silo pair in the multigraph should have one strongly-connected edge and multiple weakly-connected edges.
 The role of the strongly-connected edge is to make sure that two silos have a good connection in at least one communication round.